 Yes, the Technology Protection Plan

-is for all students regardless of where they are schooling (home-distance learning or on-site at the school).
+is for all students using a district device regardless of where they are schooling (home-distance learning or on-site at the school).
 This will cover either a replacement power cord, replacement screen or replace the whole device. ***NOTE*** This will cover any of these 3 not all three.
 For exact guideline details, please read the Chromebook User Guide

 How will devices be issued to students?
-Each school has developed a plan to distribute devices to students who are attending on-site.
-Each student will be assigned a device for the year.
-Devices will be picked up every morning at school, then returned for charging ovenight.
-Distance learning students will pick up their devices on Thursday, August 6th from 4-5:30 from their primary school assignment.
+Each school has developed a plan to distribute devices to students.
+Each student will be assigned a device for the school year.

 Will my student be able to bring their Chromebook home?
 Each school will have a take-home policy in place.
 Obviously, distance learning students will take a Chromebook home.